 Trying to get the things you need can feel stressful just now, particularly if you need to shop in supermarkets, where social distancing can be difficult.
 Some companies have arranged dedicated shopping times and are offering discounts on their products.
 The Scottish Association of Social Work has put together a list of help and support currently on offer for key workers from various organisations during the COVID-19 pandemic.
 Click here to find the list.
 We’re also linking you here to an NHS England site that keeps an up-to-date list of confirmed dedicated opening times and staff offers across the UK, so please have a look to see what might be available to you.

 If you’re at higher risk of severe illness and you need help with food or medicine deliveries, you should contact your Council’s shielding support service.
-A new national helpline has been set up to provide essential assistance to people who don’t have family or existing community support and can’t get online, but who are at high risk of contracting COVID-19.
-You can contact 0800 111 4000 or go to these pages for further information.
+A national helpline has been set up to provide essential assistance to people who are at high risk of contracting COVID-19.
+The helpline number is 0800 111 4000 or you can go to this page for further information.
 If you’ve been shielding, we advise you to sign up for the SMS Shielding Service to make sure you get the latest updates.
 You can do this by sending a text from your mobile phone to 0786 006 4525.
 The text you send should only include your CHI number, which is the ten-digit Community Health Index number that you’ll find at the top of letters from the hospital or from your health care professionals.

 There may also be organisations or community groups in your local area who can help, so try searching the Community Assistance Directory on the Scottish Council for Voluntary Organisations (SCVO) website for assistance with non-medical matters.

 If you need to access a food bank because you have no money for food, the Trussel Trust website provides up-to-date information about local food banks, opening hours and how you can access them.
 The link to their website is here.